todasG/Fed.Fred/README.md

 var fred = new Fred("FRED API key");

-The library does not caches calls from the FRED database.
+The library does not cache calls from the FRED database.
 You can change cache option.

 var fred = new Fred("api key", RequestCacheLevel.BypassCache); //Default Option